 - when the timer goes off, turn off the oven and leave the tiles (dishes, glasses, jars) in the oven.

 - wait until the pan and oven are completely cool before removing the tiles from the oven.

-Repeat with your other tiles/glasses, dishes.
+Repeat with your other tiles/glasses or dishes.

 The directions advise you to place the tiles in the oven immediately after applying the stencil.
-To be honest, I waited until I had 4 tiles done and put 2 pans in the oven at once.
+I waited until I had 4 tiles done and put 2 pans in the oven at once.
 Since I have a double oven, I put the last set of 2 tiles in the top oven while the bottom oven was still baking the first 4 tiles.